Pacing and energy management

 - 70% said that they use pacing to do what they feel able to within their manageable limit

-Fully revised and updated for 2020, our detailed Pacing for people with M.E. booklet is based on the expertise and experience of people with M.E. and Pete Gladwell, Clinical Specialist Physiotherapist, Bristol NHS M.E./CFS Service, plus data and insights from our 2019 Big Survey.
-One survey respondent told us:
+Our detailed guide Pacing for people with M.E. is based on the expertise and experience of people with M.E. and Pete Gladwell, Clinical Specialist Physiotherapist, Bristol NHS M.E./CFS Service, the 2021 NICE guideline for M.E. (see above), and data and insights from our 2019 Big Survey.
+One respondent told us:

 “It is very personal and every individual will need their own version of pacing in my opinion.
 It’s very relative to ‘life before’ – and we were all different then, too!
 Lots of different factors to consider, it’s a simple concept but application is tricky.
 Lots of trial and error.”